Aceh War: Pacification

+Colijn wrote a letter to his wife detailing the atrocities of the conflict:

+I have seen a mother carrying a child of about 6 months old on her left arm, with a long lance in her right hand, who was running in our direction.
+One of our bullets killed the mother as well as the child.
+From now on we couldn't give any mercy, it was over.
+I did give orders to gather a group of 9 women and 3 children who asked for mercy and they were shot all together.
+It was not a pleasant job, but something else was impossible.
+Our soldiers tacked them with pleasure with their bayonets.
+It was horrible.
+I will stop reporting now.

 In the Netherlands at the time, Van Heutsz was considered a hero, named the 'Pacifier of Aceh' and was promoted to become governor-general of the entire Dutch Indies in 1904.
 A still-existent monument to him was erected in Amsterdam, though his image and name were later removed, to protest his violent legacy.
 The Dutch establishment defended its actions in Aceh by citing a moral imperative to liberate the masses from the oppression and backward practices of independent native rulers that did not meet accepted international norms.
 The Aceh War also encouraged Dutch annexation of other independent states in Bali, Moluccas, Borneo and Sulawesi between 1901 and 1910.

 Colonial influence in the remote highland areas of Aceh was never substantial, however, and limited guerrilla resistance led by religious ulema persisted until 1942.
 Unable to dislodge the Dutch, many of the ulema gradually discontinued their resistance.
 The region of Gayo remained a centre of resistance as late as 1914.
 One intellectual Sayyid Ahmad Khan advocated discontinuing the "jihad" against the Dutch.